salif/linkita/README.md

 Pull requests are welcome on [Codeberg](https://codeberg.org/salif/linkita) and [Github](https://github.com/salif/linkita).

-If you notice even the slightest ambiguity or bug in this repo, report it IMMEDIATELY before it breeds and takes over the entire project!
+If you notice even the slightest ambiguity or bug in this repo, report it IMMEDIATELY, before it breeds and takes over the entire project!

 ## Sites using Linkita